abionajoshua1/todo_project/README.md

 📝 Django Todo App

-A simple Todo list web application built with Django.
-Users can add, view, and mark tasks as completed.
+A simple and user-friendly Todo List web application built with Django.
+Users can create, manage, categorize, and track tasks with due dates.

 🚀 Features

-- Add new tasks with a title and description
+- 🆕 Add new tasks with title and description
-- View all pending and completed tasks
+- 📋 View all pending and completed tasks
-- Mark tasks as completed
+- ✅ Mark tasks as completed
+- 🗂️ Categorize tasks
+- ⏰ Set due dates for tasks
+- ✏️ Edit existing tasks
+- 🔐 User-specific task lists (each user sees their own todos)
-- Clean and responsive interface
+- 💻 Clean and responsive interface (HTML/CSS)

 🛠️ Tech Stack

 - Python 3.x
 - Django 4.x
-- HTML & CSS
+- HTML & CSS (templates)

-📌 Todo

- Add user authentication

- Add task editing

- Deploy online (e.g., Heroku, Render)

- improve the styling